-Predicting Criteo’s Internet traffic load using Bayesian structural time series model.
+Predicting Criteo’s internet traffic load using Bayesian structural time series models

-To accomplish this task, we make use Bayesian state space models to forecast daily traffic load several months in advance.
-The statistical Bayesian framework in contrast to classical econometric or classical time series models allows us to infer time-varying components present in the time series, like local trends, local seasonalities, capture especial events/holidays in a hierarchical way, or simply induce sparsity in the model, etc. .
-The Bayesian treatment also allows us to include domain knowledge in the form of priors distributions in a flexible way.
-This modelling approach has proven to be very valuable for us when there is not enough data available to train our models.
-Over the last two years, these extremes periods have been predicted six months in advance very well by our models, with an error lower than 6% (MAPE).
+To forecast the traffic load, the company makes use of Bayesian state space models to forecast daily traffic load several months in advance.
+The statistical Bayesian framework, in contrast to classical econometric or classical time series models, allows you to infer time-varying components present in the time series, like local trends, local seasonalities, capture especial events and holidays in a hierarchical way, or simply induce sparsity in the model, etc. The Bayesian treatment also allows you to include domain knowledge in the form of prior distributions in a flexible way.
+This modeling approach has proven to be very valuable for Criteo when there isn’t enough data available to train its models.
+Over the last two years, these extreme periods have been predicted six months in advance very well by its models with an error lower than 6%.

 What you'll learn